-This reference architecture focuses on the development phase and a small number of users, gathering data from gameplay sessions and displaying it directly within the game engine - Unreal Engine in this case.
+This reference architecture focuses on the development phase and a small number of users, gathering data from gameplay sessions and displaying it directly within the game engine - Unreal Engine 4 or Unity Engine in this case.
 It provides the fastest response time so your development and QA teams don't have to wait to get results from testing sessions.

 This article will describe the architecture used in this sample on GitHub.
 Keep in mind that the code from this reference architecture is only an example for guidance and there may be places to optimize the code before using in a production environment.

 - Azure Event Hub - Selected as it's a service tailored for analytics pipelines and is simple to use with little configuration or management overhead.
 It is capable of receiving and processing events in real-time.

 - Azure Functions - Selected because we would like a simple authentication mechanism, as well as to customize how data processed and queried.

 - Azure Cosmos DB - Selected for being able to scale and store data with a higher rate of ingest.

 - Invoke the Azure Function from the device client, sending the telemetry data.

 - Validate and forward that data to the Azure Event Hub.

 - The Azure Event Hub triggers a second Azure Function that transforms the data into individual Azure Cosmos DB documents.

 - From the Azure Function target, add a new document to the Azure Cosmos DB database with the telemetry data.